koinos/koinos-contract-standards/KCSs/kcs-5.md

 #### uri

 Returns the endpoint to resolve the metadata.
-If the uri is empty then `metadata_of` must return the metadata of the NFT.
+If the uri is empty and `token_uri` is not used then `metadata_of` must return the metadata of the NFT.

 Protobuf definition: